PaperSeed Foundation Eligibility Criteria

 - Cultural Awareness: ensuring the young people are aware of their own cultural heritage, and that of others.

 - Environmental Education: starting or expanding programs that inform the next generation on the importance of the environment.

 - Sound Structures: construction of classrooms, computer labs, libraries, school sanitary facilities, hand-washing stations and kitchens; solidifying existing structures with reinforced windows, ceilings and cement floors.

 The PaperSeed Foundation bridges resources gaps to enhance children’s lives.
 We take all precautions to avoid replicating existing projects or programs.

-We typically fund projects in China, India, Guatemala, Kenya, Morocco, Nicaragua, Peru, the Philippines, and select communities in the United States.
-We do not accept unsolicited proposals.
+We typically fund projects in Argentina, Brazil, China, India, Guatemala, Kenya, Morocco, Nicaragua, Peru, the Philippines, South Africa, and select communities in the United States.

 - Emerging community-based organizations with an annual budget of less than $250,000 USD.
 Though we occasionally fund larger organizations, we prefer to support organizations that have not previously received substantial international support with catalyst grant funds and generally fund organizations with an annual budget below $150,000 USD.

 - Run by local leaders who live and work in the community.
 We give preference to leaders who were born and raised in the communities they are seeking to transform.